rianvdm/manager-README/README.md

 # Decision-Making Style

 I prefer _collaboration_ over _consensus_.
-It’s really important to me to have as many voices as possible heard when a decision needs to be made.
+It’s really important to me to have as much diverse input as possible when a decision needs to be made.
 Ultimately my guiding principle is that **decisions should be made by those closest to the data.** That means that I might ask questions, and ask for lots of other viewpoints, but I will mostly defer decisions to those know the situation best.

 In terms of frameworks, for larger projects I like to have a clear [DACI](/processes/daci.md).